PoCInnovation/Workshops/software/13.Rust/README.md

 between two values that must be retrieved one after the other from the user's input.

-> :bulb: Pay attention to your error handling !
+> 💡 Pay attention to your error handling !

 Display the result of the calculation in your terminal.